shafy/shafyy/content/post/jekyll-and-tailwind.md

 jekyll serve --incremental
 ```

-The `keep_files` option is necessary, because otherwise Jekyll will delete our `taiwind.scss` file form the generated site.
+The `keep_files` option is necessary, because otherwise Jekyll will delete our `taiwind.scss` file from the generated site.

 Bonus: To make your live easier, add the initial build command to your `package.json` file:
 ```